valkey-io/valkey-doc/topics/distlock.md

 ### Disclaimer about consistency

 Please consider thoroughly reviewing the [Analysis of Redlock](#analysis-of-redlock) section at the end of this page.
-Martin Kleppman's article and antirez's answer to it are very relevant.
+Martin Kleppmann's article and antirez's answer to it are very relevant.
 If you are concerned about consistency and correctness, you should pay attention to the following topics:

 1. You should implement fencing tokens.